Orofino Historic District

-The Orofino Historic District is a 5 acre historic district in Orofino, Idaho which was listed on the National Register of Historic Places in 1982.
-It is bounded roughly by 2nd, Dewey, Main, Johnson, and 6th Sts. in Orofino.
+The Orofino Historic District is a 5 acre historic district in Orofino, Idaho that was listed on the National Register of Historic Places in 1982.
+It is bounded roughly by 2nd, Dewey, Main, Johnson, and 6th Streets in Orofino.

 It includes one- and two-story frame houses and commercial buildings developed during 1895–1932.
 It also includes several lime kilns.

 The district's land was homesteaded by Clifford P. Fuller after the Nez Perce Indian Reservation was opened for homesteading in 1895, and his home is included.
 His development company, the Clearwater Improvement Company, platted the town.